girip11/bash_scripting/bash_guide/4_executables_and_paths.md

 ## Executables and paths

 `$PATH` environment variable is used to find binaries to be executed.
-It is not recommended to add user scripts to `$PATH`. **If absolutely necessary, add the new path to the end of current list of paths.** Env variable paths are searched using values in `$PATH` from left to right.
-Usually binaries are executed in their own subshell.
+It is not recommended to add user scripts to `$PATH`. **If absolutely necessary, add the new path to the end of current list of paths.** Env variable paths are searched using values in `$PATH` from left to right. **Usually binaries are executed in their own subshell**.

 ```Bash
 # bash binary is found inside /bin which is part of $PATH variable